 \section{Sparse video example}

-To test the dynamics dictionary learning in a sparse higher-dimensional setting we simulate a single dynamics function is present ($M=1$) and the sparsity dictionary as the canonical basis ($\bm{D} = \bm{I}$).
+To test the model in a sparse higher-dimensional setting we simulate a single dynamics function is present ($M=1$) and the sparsity dictionary as the canonical basis ($\bm{D} = \bm{I}$).
 This test will check if our algorithm can accomplish simple system identification as a special case.
-We modeled the single dynamics function as a permutation matrix concatenated with a scaling matrix, i.e. signal coefficients move around and may be scaled (Fig.~\ref{fig:permute}A) The learned and true models are a very close match, differing by only a permutation and sign change (the same ambiguity present in all dictionary learning methods).
+We modeled the single dynamics function as a permutation matrix concatenated with a scaling matrix, i.e., signal coefficients move around and may be scaled (Fig.~\ref{fig:permute}A).
+The learned and true models are a very close match, differing by only a permutation and sign change (the same ambiguity present in all DL methods).

 In a more complex simulation, we simulate a dictionary of twelve distinct scaled permutation functions, only two of which are used at any time step (i.e. the sparsity of $\bm{c}_t$ is two).
 This system induces complex, highly non-stationary dynamics.
 Figure~\ref{fig:permute}B,C depicts the results of the learning procedure, demonstrating that the sparsity dictionary is again learned up to a permutation and sign change, and the learned dynamics functions are again close matches to the true dynamics (i.e., we recover 12 scaled permutation matrices).